 We had the chance to test the lens on the Sony A7r mark II and a6500.
 As with all our most recent reviews, you can check out all our findings in the video below!

 Ethics statement: The 70-300mm was kindly provided to us by the London Camera Exchange shop in Chester.
 We regularly buy from them and are more than happy to recommend the shop to anyone living nearby (or further afield).
 The staff is very friendly and knowledgeable and they have a great selection of products.
 We were not asked to write anything about the lens nor were we provided with any other compensation of any kind.
 Within the article, there are affiliate links.
-If you buy something after clicking the link, we will receive a small commission that helps support the site.
-Don’t worry – prices remain the same for you.
+If you buy something after clicking the link, we will receive a small commission.
 To know more about our ethics, you can visit our full disclosure page.
 Thank you!

 - Mount: E-mount